-About the Department
+About the Program

-The Department has two principal responsibilities: advancing the student’s skill in writing and critical analysis, and furthering the student’s insight into the meaning and value of human experience through the study of literature and other art forms and through the student’s own creativity.
+The English Program has two principal responsibilities: advancing the student’s skill in writing and critical analysis, and furthering the student’s insight into the meaning and value of human experience through the study of literature and other art forms and through the student’s own creativity.
 An English major includes a minimum of ten courses with department prefix of ENG.
 After fulfilling the major requirements, a student may wish to concentrate electives in literature, writing, or film.

 Upon declaration and acceptance into the English major, either with a concentration in Literature or Writing, a student begins to work closely with her or his advisor to define an area of Focus that connects the field of English studies with courses in other disciplines, whether taken to fulfill General Education requirements, a minor or second major, or as elective courses.
 Within one semester of acceptance into the major, the student must submit to the Program a written Declaration of Focus defining a field of inquiry structured around Literature and/or Writing and no fewer than three courses outside the English program, as well as the most relevant ENG courses.